kyokuto52/Arduino-Auto-Feeder/README.md

 # Arduino-Auto-Feeder

 an Arduino auto feeder for my cat.
-feed one time per hours.
+feed one time per hour.
 not in night(defualt 2h - 9h).

 Board: Intel Edison Kit for Arduino